josh-auger/motion-monitor/README.md

 of alignment transform parameters to a reference.

-Based on the specified input file extension (.log or .txt/.tfm), the program will either (i) comb through a single log file (extract_params_from_log.py) to compile all the transform parameters that were reported during registration or (ii) comb through a directory and read in all transform files (extract_params_from_transform_files.py) for the reported transform parameters.
+Based on the specified input file extension (.log or .txt/.tfm), the program will either (i) comb through a single log file (see extract_params_from_log.py) to compile all the transform parameters that were reported during registration or (ii) comb through a directory and read in all transform files (see extract_params_from_transform_files.py) for the reported transform parameters.

-Once all transform parameters have been compiled into an array list, then a series of motion measures are calculated, visualized, and saved in an outputs directory (compute_motion_measures.py).
+Once all transform parameters have been compiled into an array list, then a series of motion measures are calculated, visualized, and saved in an outputs directory (see compute_motion_measures.py).
 These include:
+- Distribution histogram of motion transform parameters
 - Displacement between adjacent acquisition instances
 - Cumulative displacement over the entire scan
 - Average motion per minute
-- Classifying image volumes as with or without motion
+- Classification of image volumes as with or without motion

+The motion-monitor will write a log file (*.log) to the parent directory specified in the run bash script (see start_motion_monitor.sh).

 ## Build process
 To build the motion-monitor container: